mozilla/addons-server/docs/topics/api/collections.rst

 .. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/collections/(string:collection_slug)/addons/

+    :query string filter: The :ref:`filter <collection-addon-filtering-param>` to apply.
     :query string sort: The sort parameter.
 The available parameters are documented in the :ref:`table below <collection-addon-list-sort>`.
     :>json int count: The number of results for this query.
     :>json string next: The URL of the next page of results.